edobry/chitin/README.md

 Functions:

+- `awsS3ListBuckets`: lists existing S3 buckets
-- `catS3Key`: downloads and reads the content of a particular S3 object
+- `awsS3ReadObject`: downloads and reads the content of a particular S3 object
+- `awsS3KeyExists`: check if the given key in the given s3 bucket exists

 ##### SSM